adrianth/culteve/en/music/anda-si-stefan.md

 <br>

             <p style="text-align: justify">
-            <strong>Anda & Stefan Cristoltean</strong> initiated a folk group starting 2016, after they had been part of Vox-Maris rock and folk band until 2015.
+            <strong>Anda & Stefan Cristoltean</strong> initiated a folk group starting 2016, after they have been part of Vox-Maris rock and folk band until 2015.
              Anda & Stefan are involved in many Romanian folk music and poetry events organised in Chicago area.
 In March and November 2018 they were invited to SPOC's cultural event along with other local artists, in supporting the noble cause of raising funds to help children in need.
 Art and Culture Chapter and its guests have the common goal of passing on to young generations music, poetry etc. - art, culture and traditions.
              </p>
         </div>